 There is one easy solution to the issue—a single-payer health system that strictly controls costs and administrative fees, using evidence-based science to determine which interventions, drugs, and diagnostic tests are worth the money and effort.
 And that’s not going to happen any time soon.

-This article appears in the March 29, 2012, edition of National Journal Daily.
+This article appears in the March 29, 2012 edition of NJ Daily.